r-JaidenAnimations-Discord/Tofu-Bot/README.md

 It was in the server from Dec 14 2020 to Aug 12 2021.

 Tofu Bot 2.x makes use of Discord.JS v13, which means system requirements also changed.

-## 🚧 This is early development 🚧
-Things can be added, removed, readded any time without prior notice.

-## Important notice
-While Tofu Bot is on GitHub, it is **NOT** open source yet.
-It is only shared in small groups and to trusted people.
-But as you may be able to see, preparations for open sourcing are being made.
+## Now 100% Open Source!
 ## Contributing
 Make sure when pushing or pull requesting changes, to push them to the [development](https://github.com/MaxTechnics/Tofu-Bot/tree/development) branch.
 Pushing to master will likely break version bumps and will be overwritten.
 The master branch is only intended for releases.